National Diabetes Audit Specification Development and Engagement

 The National Diabetes Audit (NDA) is a national clinical audit that measures the effectiveness of diabetes healthcare against clinical guidelines and quality standards in England and Wales.

 The contractual arrangements under which the NDA is delivered end in June 2022.
-HQIP is preparing a new NDA specification and package of work and is inviting users of services and professionals to review and influence the proposed specification.
+HQIP is preparing a new NDA specification and package of work and is inviting people affected by diabetes and professionals to review and influence the proposed specification.

 The specification is a document that describes how the NDA will be delivered, what it will do and what it will produce.